katherinew5896/sep11-freedom-project/blog/entry02.md

 ##### 12/9/24

 ### content
 This year we have our Sep 11 freedom project where I have been learning code using kaboom.
 My learning tool is Kaboom.js and so far I’ve been using it and learning a lot about it through my Learning Logs.
 I have been trying out different codes and experimenting with making a cooking game.
 My partner is Johnny Yang and together we are working on making a fun RPG cooking game where you can explore the world and enjoy cooking.
 The way we've been learning our codes are from the websites.
-One of these website is the [kaboom website](https://kaboomjs.com/) in this website you can see how different codes are used and you can see the games that they made.
+One of these websites is the [kaboom website](https://kaboomjs.com/) in this website you can see how different codes are used and you can see the games that they made.
 This is where I do most of my tinkering and find codes that could help for the future.
-Another thing I used I was youtube videos like [making a game with Kaboom](https://www.youtube.com/watch?v=hgReGsh5xVU) [learning log.md](../tool/learning-log.md).
+Another thing I used was youtube videos like [making a game with Kaboom](https://www.youtube.com/watch?v=hgReGsh5xVU) [learning log.md](../tool/learning-log.md).
 This is the learning log which is where my notes are for these codes I learned.
 Some of these code I learned was:

 `````js
 const SPEED = 500